JocysCom/UMQF/UMQF.md

 - PerceivedContext = Real
 - ActualContext = Real
 - At = 1.0 (Active)
-- Cp = 0.5 (Direct Consequence - harm flows from loss of horse)
+- Cp = 0.5 (Consequent - harm flows from loss of horse)
 - Ri = 1.0 (Unique)
 - Rp = 1.0 × 0.5 × 1.0 = **0.5**
 - In = 0.5 (Foreseeable negligence - knew they had kids)